XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Add ``RISEScoring`` implementation, with the ability to also compute a de-biased form of RISE with an optional input parameter.

-* Updated ``SimilarityScoring`` to avoid saliency map clipping for supporting positive and negative saliency maps.

 Utils

 * Masking